diraison/PJSOnline/README.md

 # PJSOnline
-simple html page to program and run Processing JS source code
+is a simple html page to program and execute Processing JS source code.

+This software is licensed under GPLv3.

+You can try it at [PJSOnline (GitHub Pages)](https://diraison.github.io/PJSOnline/)